 Organization of the paper.
 The paper is organized as follows.
 In Section 2, we collect a few preliminary definitions and results.
 Section 3 is devoted to establish the main properties of the spaces of limiting deformations.
-Sections 4 and 5 are devoted to the proofs of our compactness, and $\Gamma$ -convergence result, respectively.
+Sections 4 and 5 are devoted to the proofs of our compactness, and Γ -convergence result, respectively.
+Eventually, the case p = 1 is the subject of Section 6.

 Outlook.
 The analysis provided in this work offers the opportunity to explore several further research lines.
-On the one hand, the compactness argument of Theorem 1.1 and the slicing technique of Theorem 1.2 may be further tested against discrete finitedifference approximations on point clouds of vectorial free discontinuity problems, in the spirit of [8, 16, 30] for the Total Variation, the Mumford-Shah, and the perimeter functionals.
-Such research line is the subject of a preprint which is currently in preparation.

-On the other hand, the use of a slicing argument for the study of the variational limit restricts the choice of the approximating sequence $\mathcal{F}{\varepsilon}$ , which in turn determines the class of admissible densities $\varphi_p$ in (1.10).
-The study of more general approximations and of integral representation formulas in the spirit of [22, 1, 23] will be the subject of future investigation.
-A possible strategy to generalize our result to the case of arbitrary Lamé constants could be to rely on the presence of further discrete-divergence terms, along the lines of [1, 23].
-The extension of our compactness result and of our identification of the limiting domain for such a model would be possible without any change to the structure of the current proof.
-The associated Gamma-convergence analysis, on the other hand, deserves the development of a novel representation theory.
+On the one hand, the slicing technique has been successfully employed in other finite difference approximations, such as [8, 12, 25] for the Total Variation, the Mumford-Shah, and the perimeter functionals.
+On the other hand, the use of a slicing argument for the study of the variational limit restricts the choice of the approximating sequence $\mathcal{F}{\varepsilon}$, which in turn determines the class of admissible densities φ_p .
+The study of more general approximations and of integral representation formulas in the spirit of [17] will be the subject of future investigation.